PavelLaptev/JSON-to-Figma/README.md

 # JSON to Figma (Not Maintained)

-**⚠️ Important note:** This plugin is no longer maintained and will not receive updates or support.
-Feel free to use it as is, but please note that it may not be compatible with the latest versions of Figma.
+## Notice: This plugin is no longer maintained

+Thank you for your interest in the JSON to Figma plugin.
+As of now, this plugin has become a paid plugin available on the Figma Community.
+Due to this change, this repository will no longer be updated and will be closed in tree months.

+We appreciate your support and understanding during this transition.
+If you would like to continue using the plugin, please consider purchasing it from the Figma Community.

 ---